King Klown Logo

 Transportable

-Updates can travel via local mirrors, removable media, or “air-gapped” transfer when needed.
+Updates can travel through local mirrors, removable media, air-gapped transfer, peer distribution, or normal online synchronization.

 Typical scenarios